-Anton’s practice spans both civil and criminal matters, and includes a wide range of subject matters, including federal constitutional law, federal criminal law, federal jurisdiction and procedure, patent law, securities law, ERISA, bankruptcy law, insurance law, administrative law, international and foreign affairs law, antitrust, trademark, and federal preemption.
-Anton has also authored several law journal articles on various topics of federal law, and participated in panels concerning Supreme Court litigation, the Alien Tort Statute, and effective legal writing.
+Anton’s practice spans both civil and criminal matters, and includes a wide range of subject matters, including federal constitutional law, federal jurisdiction and procedure, antitrust law, patent law, securities law, ERISA, bankruptcy law, insurance law, administrative law, international and foreign affairs law, trademark, and federal preemption.
+Anton has also authored several law journal articles on various topics of federal law, and participated in panels and CLE presentations concerning Supreme Court litigation, the Alien Tort Statute, and effective legal writing.

 Based on his accomplishments as an appellate advocate, the National Law Journal recognized Anton as a Litigation “Trailblazer” in 2018, and the New York Law Journal recognized him as a “New York Trailblazer” in 2020.
 American Lawyer named Anton “Litigator of the Week” in 2019.
 And Law360 named Anton a 2013 “Rising Star”—one of five appellate attorneys under 40 nationwide to be recognized.
 Within O’Melveny, Anton is the recipient of a Warren Christopher Values Award, an honor bestowed on those who exemplify the firm’s legacy of excellence, leadership, and citizenship.